joshdorrington/domino/readme.md

 ## Install

-At present, best way is to download and extract this repository, at your_favourite_path, and then use
+At present, best way is to download and extract this repository, at your_favourite_path, and then at the top of your .py file, write:
 ```
 import sys
 sys.path.append('your_favourite_path')